 To start, you will typically want to use a little more tea for a cold steep tea than you would for a hot steep.
 A general rule would be to use 4-8 teaspoons of tea to the quart of water, depending on the type of tea used and the desired strength of the tea.
 We recommend giving the leaves a quick rinse.
 Be sure to use cold water for this!

 Place your tea in the container either loose or in a bag or infuser, just make sure that there is enough room for the tea to swirl around and release their flavors and anti-oxidants.

 Add cold water to the container right up to the top.
 Cover the container and place it in the fridge for 8-12 hours.

 The real health benefit list for cold brewing teas is related to the release of the phytochemicals that are in tea.
-These are flavonoids, catechins, anti-oxidants, and other naturally occurring chemicals that are releases when the water passes through the tea leaves.
+These are flavonoids, catechins, anti-oxidants, and other naturally occurring chemicals that are released when the water passes through the tea leaves.
 The health benefit is this: while the caffeine that is drawn out is halved, the phytochemicals that are actually doubled!

-The reason that many of us drink tea is for the health benefits, and reducing the caffeine level while increasing the amount of good natural chemicals is a solid health benefit!
+An important reason that many of us drink tea is for the health benefits, and reducing the caffeine level while increasing the amount of good natural chemicals is a solid health benefit!
 What is also interesting is that the health benefits of the cold brew seem to increase as the tea itself lightens.
 For example, white teas release more phytochemcials than green tea, which releases more than black tea, which releases yet more than some of the very heavy black teas.